calvinmetcalf/topojson.py/README.md

 known issues:
 - coding style only a mother could love
 - holds everything in memory, this could be bad
-- should be able to incrementally add features
+- should be able to incrementally add features to a topojson object
+- should work with lines